paulgovan/QRAGadget/README.md

 Launching the app brings up the *Input/Output* page.
 To find the dummy data, click *R Object* under **Data Type**, and then select *sample* from the dropdown menu.

-Choose a name for the output html filet.
+Choose a name for the output html file.
 After customizing the map, click *Done* to create a standalone html file in the working directory.
 Click *Cancel* any time to start over.

 ![Search Page](https://github.com/paulgovan/QRAGadget/blob/master/images/Search%20Page.png?raw=true)

 ## Raster

-To format your raster image, click the *Raster* icon.
-Here you will see options for specifying the extents of your raster image (XMIN, XMAX, YMIN, and YMAX) as well as the [projection](https://rstudio.github.io/leaflet/raster.html) of your raster layer.
-It is very important that your raster layer is tagged with the correct project coordinate reference system.
-Finally, you can specify the number of bins for your color palette, and/or the cut values for each bin.
+To format the raster image, click the *Raster* icon.
+Here are a number of options for specifying the extents of the raster image (XMIN, XMAX, YMIN, and YMAX) as well as the [projection](https://rstudio.github.io/leaflet/raster.html) of the raster layer.
+It is very important that the raster layer is tagged with the correct project coordinate reference system.
+Finally, specify the number of bins for the color palette, and/or the cut values for each bin.

-For this example, let's use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection:
+For this example, use the default values for XMIN, XMAX, YMIN, and YMAX as well as the given projection:

 ![Raster Page](https://github.com/paulgovan/QRAGadget/blob/master/images/raster.PNG?raw=true)